huicnzo/DS-ALGO/README.md

 # DS-ALGO
-This repo contains notes & practice problems of DS-ALGO
+This repo contains notes & practice problems of DS-ALGO in C++ .